psavarmattas/PSMBot-Virtual-Assistant/readme.md

 `pip install pyjokes`

+`pip install wolframalpha`

 _Install this if necessary (Only when the code gives error)_

 `pip install pyaudio`

 3. Copy the code given in main.py (in this git) & you will have the code up & running on your pc.
 _(Note: Creating two different files for weather & main you will have to import weather.py in the main.py file by using the `import weather` code in the main.py, therefore please make sure that the code for it is there or an error will be produced while running the weather command in the assistant.)_
-4. If you want to learn how this code actually works the go [watch my YouTube video]() for a better understanding.
+4. If you want to learn how this code actually works the go [watch my YouTube video](https://www.youtube.com/channel/UCz6SDxk2KQqJAD6Ra_YPm6A) for a better understanding.

 ### For Linux/MacOs users:

 1. Learn all the above commands on terminal.
 2. Make sure to use pip3, because in linux pip refers for python2 and pip3 refers to python3.
-3. Install these too - `pip3 install pyAudio`.
+3. Install this too - `pip3 install pyAudio`.

-## Feature List (v1.0):
+## Feature List (v2.0):

 1. Play videos on YouTube.
-2. Search wikipedia with your queries.
+2. Search Wikipedia with your queries.
 3. Search google with your queries.
 4. Listen to jokes.
-5. Ask for the weather (only New Delhi, India available right now).
+5. Ask for the weather (Anywhere in the world).
+6. It can solve complex math problems for you.
+7. Ask it for today's date & time.
+8. Say "thanks" or "thank you" and the assistant will appreciate you.